-Greetings, dear friends.
-Time for an update!
+Greetings, internet!
 I’ve been away for quite a while and that’s because I’ve been a tad bit busy ever since I eased back into (online) uni the 1st of March.
 Mostly, I really just missed interacting with everyone on here but seeing several comments on my queue when I came to check my dashboard really warmed my heart.
 I realized right then and there how this blog has been my safe space for the past two years, and knowing that I’ve got an online place I can go to when things sometimes get overwhelming is honestly beyond comforting.

 There’s heaps of research and essays I’ve still got to work on right now, but since I’m on my break as we speak (or as I type), I decided I would sit down for a little while and share with you what I’m currently…